-- 6.4.1 At least 10 minutes prior to planned departure the master of either any vessel of 20 metres or more in length or any passenger or charter vessel, shall call "Wellington Harbour Radio" on marine VHF Ch 14 to report his or her intentions, to obtain information about known shipping traffic movements, and to obtain current weather conditions at the harbour entrance. - 6.4.2 After leaving a berth or anchorage, the master of either any vessel of 20 metres or more in length or any passenger or charter vessel shall, as soon as practicable, call "Wellington Harbour Radio" on marine VHF Ch 14 and report that the vessel has cleared the berth or anchorage.
-The master of any passenger or charter vessel shall advise of the total number of persons on board. - 6.4.3 The master of either any vessel of 20 metres or more in length or any passenger or charter vessel shall advise "Wellington Harbour Radio" on marine VHF Ch 14 when secured at a different berth or anchorage, or when seaward of the position of Barrett Reef buoy when outward bound.
+- 6.4.1 At least 10 minutes prior to planned departure the master of any vessel of 70 gross tonnage or greater shall call Wellington Harbour Radio on VHF Ch 14 to report their intentions, to provide the master's name and operational status of the vessel and, to obtain information about known shipping traffic movements, and to obtain current weather conditions at the harbour entrance. - 6.4.2 After leaving a berth or anchorage, the master of either any vessel 70 gross tonnage or greater or any or commercial vessel carrying passengers shall, as soon as practicable, call Wellington Harbour Radio on VHF Ch 14 and report that the vessel has cleared the berth or anchorage, and their intentions.
+The master of any vessel carrying passengers shall advise of the total number of persons on board. - 6.4.3 Any vessel to which 6.4.1 or 6.4.2 applies shall advise Wellington Harbour Radio on VHF Ch 14 when secured at a berth or anchorage, or when seaward of the position of Barrett Reef buoy if outward bound.